Sample Legislation

 Community Farm Capital Act

-The Community Farm Capital Act establishes local investment pools that allow citizens to invest directly in farms, keeping wealth local and providing affordable capital.
+Establishes local investment pools that allow citizens to invest directly in farms, keeping wealth local and capital affordable.

 Fair Market Integrity Act